hamster/ChickenControl/README.md

 ### Manual override (via Home Assistant)

 ```
-HA button press
+HA cover open/close/stop
   └─ POST /door/coop/open   (HTTPS + Bearer token)
        └─ chickenctl daemon
-            └─ background thread: sets GPIO, holds relay for 30 s, clears GPIO
+            └─ background thread: sets GPIO, holds relay for travel duration, clears GPIO
 ```

 The daemon returns `202 Accepted` immediately.
-The coordinator polls `GET /door/coop/status` every 5 seconds and shows `moving` while the lock is held, then `open` or `closed` when the operation completes.
+The coordinator polls `GET /door/coop/status` every 5 seconds.
+While moving, the status is `opening` or `closing` (direction is tracked).
+When the operation completes, the status changes to `open` or `closed`.

+### Interrupting a close

+If an open command is received while the door is closing, the daemon:

+1. Signals the close thread to stop
+2. Waits for the relay to de-energise
+3. Pauses 50 ms (relay settling time)
+4. Starts the open operation

+The reverse — closing while opening — is rejected with `409 Busy` by design, since an opening door is assumed to be safe.

+### Relay safety sequencing

+When switching direction, the code always de-energises the active relay before energising the opposite one, with a 50 ms pause in between.
+Both relays are never energised simultaneously.

 ### Concurrency

 Both `chickendoor` (cron) and `chickenctl` (daemon) use the same per-door lockfile at `/run/chickendoor-{name}.lock`.
-If cron fires while a manual command is in progress, `chickendoor` blocks until the lock is released.
+If cron fires while a manual command is in progress, `chickendoor` routes through the daemon, which applies the same override rules.

 ---